danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ### Add to Home Screen

 Just Breathe isn't in an app store, but it supports "Add to Home Screen", giving it an app-like presence: a standalone window, home screen icon, and quick launch.

-Modern browsers like Chrome and Edge use a Web App Manifest, which is linked in `index.html`:
+This works with an app manifest, which is linked in `index.html`:

 ```html
 <link rel="manifest" href="site.webmanifest">